About

 Qualifications

-Robert Fisher studied at Victoria University of Wellington, University of Southhampton, London University, and the Federal Judicial Center, Washington DC.
+Robert Fisher studied at Victoria University of Wellington, the University of Southampton, London University, and the Federal Judicial Centre, Washington, DC.
 His qualifications and appointments include Doctor of Laws (1984), Yachtmaster (Ocean) (1985), Queen’s Counsel (1985) and Fulbright Scholar (1994).
 He has attended a series of courses and workshops on mediation.

 Prior career

 He was a legal practitioner for 24 years (1965-1989) and a High Court Judge for 15 years (1989-2004).
-While a Judge he held positions as Chairman of the NZ Rules Committee, Supervising Judge of the Commercial List, Executive and Senior Judge of the Auckland High Court, and divisional member of the NZ Court of Appeal.
+While a Judge, he held positions as Chairman of the NZ Rules Committee, Supervising Judge of the Commercial List, Executive and Senior Judge of the Auckland High Court, and divisional member of the NZ Court of Appeal.
 Approximately one hundred of his decisions have been reported in the New Zealand Law Reports and a greater number in specialist reports.
+He was a member of the Courts of Appeal of Kiribati, Tuvalu, Samoa and the Cook Islands

 Publications and presentations